bitrise-io/devcenter/_articles/reviews/detox-testing-draft.md

 [Install and set up Detox for your project](https://github.com/wix/detox/blob/master/docs/Introduction.GettingStarted.md#getting-started).
 You will need to install Homebrew, Node.js and applesimutils, as well as the Detox command line tools.
 Add Detox to your project and then create and run Detox tests locally.

-Once you are done, you can test an app on Bitrise, using Detox:
+Once you are done, you can test your Detox-configured project on Bitrise:

 1. Create a [release device configuration]() inside `package.json` under the `detox` section.